realpython/django-receipts/README.rst

 This app models a list of items on a receipt.
 Each item has a description and a cost.
 A receipt may reference multiple items.

-This app can be installed and used in your Django project by:
+This app can be installed and used in your Django project with:

 .. code-block:: bash